Thesis Project: StretchMe is an engaging mobile app for promoting a positive attitude towards body image for young girls ages 5 to 8 years old.

 Ensure accessibility no matter who your user is

-When I designed those interfaces, with heavy illustration, I only wanted to make them in a consistent yellowish color.
-So many of them contains yellow background and characters with yellowish skin color, which has low contrast and hard to distinguish.
+Many of the interfaces contains yellow background and characters with yellowish skin color, which has low contrast and hard to distinguish.
 I didn't realize young users in this age might have vision problems and it should be considered.

 Design and test more variations during ideation stage